 A friend suggested I post about the materials that I use.

-One of the most important lessons I learned while in art school was to use high quality supplies.
+One of the most important lessons I learned while in art school was to use high quality materials.
 Cheap paper, brushes and paints will do you no good.

-The materials I use now are the same ones I used as a student – Windsor Newton brushes and paints (watercolor and gouache) and Arches paper.
+The materials I use now are the same ones I used as a student.
+I’ve tried others, but I’ve come back to these – Windsor Newton brushes and paints (watercolor and gouache) and Arches paper.
 That’s it.

 Here is the set up on my desktop when I paint.
 Brushes to the left, stretched paper in the middle, and palette and water to the right.